Schillingerkurs/schillingerkurs.github.io/_pages/about.md

 <div style="display: flex; align-items: center;">
     <div style="flex: 1;">
+        We are facing a skyrocketing demand for metals and minerals such as cobalt, copper, tantalum, tin, and tungsten.
-        The supply of fossil fuels and metals is economically important in the coming decades .
-For one, the demand for fossil fuels is projected to remain high even under the 'Announced Pledges Scenario' where governments will, on average, retain their already made commitments to reduce $CO^{2}$ emissions in the future".
-Second, the global shift toward renewable energy will increase the need for minerals like cobalt, copper, tantalum, tin, and tungsten.
+        These commodities are crucial for a transition towards renewable energy and electric devices.
+At the same time remains the demand for fossil fuels at hight levels even under the 'Announced Pledges Scenario' where governments will, on average, retain their already made commitments to reduce $CO^{2}$ emissions in the future".
+The plot on the right shows demand estimations from the International Energy Agency (IEA) for the period 2010-2050.
     </div>
     <div style="flex: 1; text-align: center;">
         <img src="files/linechart/global_demand.jpg" alt="Global Demand">